citizen developers at SDI

-- Automating reports also have been an RPA focus.
+Automating reports also has been an RPA focus.
 For example, one employee spent 30 minutes each day extracting data from SharePoint, filtering it, formatting it, and emailing it to the team.
 That process is now totally automated.

 Understanding UiPath was a learning curve, but what I learned is that I could transfer a lot of my knowledge to RPA.
 Now I save all that time I was spending typing out formulas in Excel.